CShoku/CShoku/README.md

 -->

 Working at LetterFan Inc.

 Almost all of my contributions are in Letterfan Inc, which is hidden.

 852 contributions in the last year (06/16/2025 revised)

+## projects

-Emotunes is project ongoing.
+Emotunes is the project ongoing.

-All of the code in Emotunes are written by generative AI.
+All of the code in Emotunes are written by generative AI, not me.